keptn/keptn.github.io/content/docs/quickstart/_index.md

 ### Prerequisites for k3d based Keptn

 This quickstart is designed for Linux-based systems.
-Consequently, use Linux, MacOS, or Windows subsystem for Linux v2 with a full virtual machine (WSL2).
+Consequently, use Linux, macOS, or Windows subsystem for Linux v2 with a full virtual machine (WSL2).
 Note that this tutorial has not been fully verified on  non-amd64 architectures (including Arm-based Apple M1).

 The following tools need to be installed for this tutorial: